Addiction to Caffeine: Causes and TreatmentBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 Caffeine addiction is caused by low body-oxygen levels.
 When the results for the body-oxygen test are less than 20 seconds (the norm is 40-50 seconds), people naturally become addicts.
 They suffer from low energy, fatigue, confusion, and many other symptoms of low body oxygenation.
 These are observations of over 180 Soviet doctors tested on thousands of their patients, as well as my own experience with students that I taught.

-Naturally, such a person feels more energized after drinking coffee.
+Naturally, such a person feels more energized after drinking coffee and does stupid things faster...
 This often causes improved concentration and even better physical performance after 2 or 3 cups of coffee due to temporary positive effects of caffeine.
 With less than 10 seconds for body O2, both the negative and positive effects are much stronger.
 This creates dependence or caffeine addiction.

 This chart below shows the prevalence of hyperventilation in modern people and explains the major cause of addiction in modern people.

 However, when the same person gets up to 35-40 seconds for the body-oxygen test, the effects of caffeine are very different.
-Instead of feelings of energy and alertness, increased intake of caffeine causes a racing heart, anxiety, reduced sport performance and poorer results on physical fitness tests.
+Instead of feelings of energy and alertness after drinking coffee, increased intake of caffeine causes a racing heart, anxiety, reduced sports performance and poorer results on physical fitness tests.
 What are the mechanisms of these positive and negative effects of caffeine and addiction to caffeine?